medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 In this section, you’ll add environment variables that are essential to your Medusa server.

-You should see 2 ways to add environment variables: Global or specific to the Web Service.
+You should see two ways to add environment variables: Global or specific to the Web Service.

 ![Global environment variables and web service environment variables](https://i.imgur.com/VOYykPT.png)